karambarakat/cms_for_rust/README.md

 relation! { many_to_many Todo Tag }
 ```

-and just like that you a full CRUD http server, automatic migration, an admin UI (comming) and an ORM-like api.
+Just by defining this schema, you have a full CRUD HTTP server, automatic migration, an admin UI (coming) and an ORM-like API.

 # Why Not SeaORM
 I worked with SeaORM for a while, before I decided to do this. there are many issues I tried to solve here.